Griche414/acit2420-assignment1/README.md

 Next, to add the SSH Public Key to your DigitalOcean account:

-1.Log into your DigitalOcean account.
+1. Log into your DigitalOcean account.

-2.Click on settings on the left sidebar of your screen.
+2. Click on settings on the left sidebar of your screen.

 ![image](https://github.com/Griche414/acit2420-assignment1/blob/main/Assets/image1.png)

-3.Click on Security tab in SETTINGS.
+3. Click on Security tab in SETTINGS.

 ![image](https://github.com/Griche414/acit2420-assignment1/blob/main/Assets/Settings.png)